 Discovering the island

 Also located in the northern part of the island, “Trollskogen” means the “troll forest”!
 In this area, there are a lot of black cows living in total freedom.
 Don’t try to touch, pet or run after them.
 Remember that this is their place and not yours so they can get pretty aggressive.
 However, this area is really well organised, and the landscape is lovely.
-It was one of my favourite area to watch the sunset.
-In fact, it is just you, the nature and very few people.
-This is one of the most quiet and peaceful place to watch the sun setting.
+It was one of my favourite areas to watch the sunset.
+In fact, it is just you, nature and very few people.
+This is one of the quietest and peaceful places to watch the sun setting.

 There were so many other places we stopped at.
-I don’t have all the names in mind now, but, this is one of the advantage of traveling with a car.
+I don’t have all the names in mind now, but, this is one of the advantages of travelling by car.
 You can literally stop where ever you want.
 So, here are some more pictures of the beautiful landscapes in Öland!